LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Related Works

-Most of the recent works formulate the problem of SDM using presence-only data as a multi-label classification task~\cite{mac2019presence,cole2023spatial}.
-Here, the goal of SDM is to predict the likelihood over species for a given location and environmental features.
-A variety of multi-label learning losses have been proposed in the literature that can easily be plugged in for this task.
+Most recent works formulate the problem of SDM using presence-only data as a multi-label classification task~\cite{mac2019presence,cole2023spatial}.
+Here, the goal of SDM is to predict the likelihood of species for a given location and environmental features.
+Many multi-label learning losses have been proposed in the literature that can easily be plugged in for this task.
 For instance, the AN-full (full assume negative) loss~\cite{mac2019presence} randomly samples locations that are assumed to be negative during training.
 The ME-full (full maximum entropy)~\cite{zhou2022acknowledging} tries to maximize the entropy of predictions of negative samples and at randomly sampled locations during training.
 Other losses such as ASL (asymmetric loss)~\cite{ridnik2021asymmetric}, Hill loss~\cite{zhang2021simple}, and RAL (robust asymmetric loss)~\cite{park2023robust} weigh the negative samples in a way that easy negative and potential false negative samples are down-weighted.
-The authors of \cite{cole2023spatial} presented an extensive comparison of the performance of SDMs trained with losses involving pseudo-negative sampling.
-Here, we extend their work by additionally comparing their SDMs trained with the ASL and RAL losses.
+Cole \etal~\cite{cole2023spatial} evaluated the performance of SDMs trained with losses involving pseudo-negative sampling.
+We extend their work by evaluating the impact of training their model with the ASL and RAL losses.

 Several studies have attempted to assess the performance of species distribution models trained on presence-only data~\cite{segurado2004evaluation,wilson2011distance,norberg2019comprehensive,konowalik2021evaluation,valavi2022predictive}.
 They measure performance using Kappa index, Kullback–Leibler divergence, area under the curve (AUC), or mean average precision (MAP).
 However, these metrics are inadequate in quantifying the performance of models on pixel-level data.
 It is worth noting that none of these metrics consider the spatial proximity of predictions to their ground-truth observations, hence making them sensitive to spatial shifts in predictions.